kognise/obsidian-aviation/FAR/Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md

 \(a\) *Civil penalty liability.* Under 51 U.S.C.
 50917(c), a person found by the FAA to have violated a requirement of the Act, a regulation issued under the Act, or any term or condition of a license or permit issued or transferred under the Act, is liable to the United States for a civil penalty of not more than \$244,391 for each violation.
 A separate violation occurs for each day the violation continues.

-\(b\) *Delegations.* The authority to impose civil penalties is exercised by an agency attorney as described in §406.105.
+\(b\) *Delegations.* The authority to impose civil penalties is exercised by an agency attorney as described in [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.105   Separation of functions for prosecuting civil penalties and advising the FAA decisionmaker.|§406.105]].

 \(c\) *Notice of proposed civil penalty.* A civil penalty action is initiated when the agency attorney advises a person, referred to as the respondent, of the charges or other reasons upon which the FAA bases the proposed action and allows the respondent to answer the charges and to be heard as to why the civil penalty should not be imposed.
 A notice of proposed civil penalty states the facts alleged; any requirement of the Act, a regulation issued under the Act, or any term or condition of a license or permit issued or transferred under the Act allegedly violated by the respondent; and the amount of the proposed civil penalty.
 Not later than 30 days after receipt of the notice of proposed civil penalty the respondent may elect to proceed by one or more of the following: